-Have you ever thought about adding an egg to your favorite morning oatmeal?
+Have you ever thought about adding an egg to your family’s morning oatmeal?
 I’m not talking about adding a side of eggs with your oatmeal, I mean really putting an egg IN your oatmeal!

-If this sounds a bit odd, I thought it was too – until I tried it!
+If this sounds a bit odd, I thought it was too – until we tried it!
 So before you think I’m crazy, trust me … it really is GOOD!
 Not just because it adds a special creaminess to traditional oatmeal, but most importantly because it provides an extra boost of protein and nutrients from our favorite real food friend – the pastured egg!

 And incase you’re worried what your kids (or spouse) might think … Shh!
 It will be our little secret!